-Dorvin D. Lively, Laurie Ann Goldman and Shaw Joseph are the members of our Audit Committee.
-The chair of our audit committee is Mr. Lively.
+Upon the completion of this offering, Dorvin D. Lively, Laurie Ann Goldman and Shaw Joseph are expected to be the members of our Audit Committee.
+The chair of our audit committee will be Mr. Lively.
 Mr. Lively qualifies as an "audit committee financial expert" as such term is defined under the rules of the SEC implementing Section 407 of the Sarbanes-Oxley Act of 2002 and that Mr. Lively and Ms. Goldman are "independent" for purposes of Rule 10A-3 of the Exchange Act and under the listing standards of the Exchange.
-Accordingly, we are relying on the phase-in provisions of Rule 10A-3 of the Exchange Act and the Exchange transition rules applicable to companies completing an initial public offering, and we plan to have an audit committee comprised solely of independent directors that are independent for purposes of serving on an audit committee within one year of our listing.
+Accordingly, we are relying on the phase-in provisions of Rule 10A-3 of the Exchange Act and the Exchange transition rules applicable to companies completing an initial public offering, and we plan to have an audit committee within one year of our listing.
 We believe that the functioning of our audit committee complies with the applicable requirements of the SEC and the Exchange.

-Our Audit Committee operates under a written charter, that satisfies the applicable listing standards of the Exchange.
+Our Audit Committee will operate under a written charter, to be effective prior to the completion of this offering, that satisfies the applicable listing standards of the Exchange.